Ruspolia nitidula: Edibility

 The cricket is commonly eaten in Uganda and the sale of them brings in a large amount of income.
 The price per unit weight is periodically higher than that of beef in Uganda markets.
 During the 1990s, coffee prices dropped, resulting in the loss of many citizens' primary income.
-The price of these crickets helped regain income during that decade, but the crickets had a short shelf life and would bite when removed from storage.
+The price of these bush crickets helped regain income during that decade, but the crickets had a short shelf life and would bite when removed from storage.
 It is also commonly eaten by many East African tribes.

 A 2016 study by Food Science & Nutrition concluded that the cricket is considered nutritious and that sautéing them results in a better aroma and flavor.
 In Uganda, they are cooked by either sautéing, deep frying, or boiling and then they are dried.
 The cricket is either eaten at home or commercially in towns such as Kampala and Masaka.